immutant/immutant.org/news/2011-11-02-enterprise-grade.md

 scheduling, security, caching, clustering, and more.
 JBoss AS7 is one such app server.
 It's [open-source][jbossas] and it's [fast].

-Unfortunately, the most popular commercial Java app servers provided those robust enterprise services at a very high price.
+Unfortunately, most popular commercial Java app servers provide those robust enterprise services at a very high price.
 Not only in dollars, but in the form of complex Java API's, overly-configured slow implementations, vendor-negotiated standards and general "acronym soup".

 But it doesn't have to be that way.
 The Rails "convention over